Learn / Luxury Rehab: The Benefits of Comfort in the Recovery Journey

-In general, luxury rehabs do include at least some, if not all, of the following:
+In general, luxury rehabs do include at least some combination of these:

 This discrepancy in the definition of “luxury,” and how it can mean different things at different facilities, is why LuxuryRehabs.com has benchmarks for listing centers on our site.
-Our directory of rehab centers only includes those that, regardless of cost, meet the following luxury treatment provider criteria
+Our searchable collection of rehabs only includes those that, regardless of cost, meet our luxury treatment provider criteria:

 Treatment at a luxury rehab center might be a good fit for certain clientele, more so than budget or retreat-style centers.
 For example, if someone’s used to certain living standards, has specific medical needs, or is looking for exclusive qualities in a treatment program, then luxury rehab might better facilitate the recovery process for such clients.

 Some patients seek treatment at a luxury addiction or mental health rehab for other reasons:

 Sometimes a drastic change in environment has the opposite effect of providing a healing space for recovery.
 If the setting causes discomfort, whether minute or extreme, physical or mental, some people might not be as receptive to implementing the changes necessary for lasting recovery.

 “The more structure and the more barriers you put in place, sometimes, the more closed off people become,” says Giles Fourie, Director and Co-Owner at White River Manor.
 “So offering people a place of comfort, a place where there is a great service, I think gives them the better opportunity to immediately open up and engage.”